Are you a new student? We recommend taking time to review the New Student Checklist.

 An approved iPOS must be on file before applying for graduation.
 It is used by the graduation office to determine if all requirements for your program have been satisfied before awarding your certificate.

-Upon admission to the program, each student in the Graduate Certificate in Applied Behavior Analysis program is assigned a schedule of courses referred to as the 'course sequence or schedule'.
+Upon admission to the program, each student in the Graduate Certificate in Applied Behavior Analysis program is assigned a schedule of courses referred to as the 'course schedule' or 'sequence of classes'.
 It is important to discuss any variation from the schedule with an academic advisor.
 A complete list of required coursework for the program, in no particular order, can be found on the ASU Online Graduate Certificate website.

 It is important to discuss any variation from the recommended schedule with an academic advisor.
 The complete list of required coursework for the program, in no particular order, can be found on the ASU Online Degree website.
 If circumstances lead you to veer from the recommended course schedule, please review the ABA Course Availability Grid for the semester you were admitted (Fall 2023 to Spring 2025, or Summer 2025 and beyond) to determine when courses are offered.
 Since courses are not offered each semester and the schedule is subject to change, we encourage you to arrange an advising appointment to devise an altered course schedule together.